 Cambridge IGCSE Mathematics is accepted by universities and employers as proof of mathematical knowledge and understanding.
+It supports learners in building competency, confidence and fluency in their use of techniques and mathematical understanding.
 Successful Cambridge IGCSE Mathematics candidates gain lifelong skills, including: